 Dear Colleagues,

-Welcome to Cartagena and the 2015 Highlights of ASH® in Latin America
+Welcome to Cartagena and the 2015 Highlights of ASH® in Latin America.

 We are very pleased that you have chosen to attend this prIME Oncology satellite symposium, Examining Targeted Therapy in Hodgkin and Non-Hodgkin Lymphoma: A Case-Based Discussion.
 Through this educational activity, we aim to provide you with clinically relevant information on Hodgkin lymphoma and anaplastic large cell lymphoma that you can incorporate into your practice.
 We hope you find the unique format of our symposium informative and engaging.